helpers/handlebars-helper-post/README.md

 ***

-_This file was generated on Monday, October 28, 2013._
+_This file was generated on Wednesday, November 6, 2013._